dafrito/jna-lua/README.md

 The C API can be found in lua.jar.
 This jar was created by [JNAerator](http://code.google.com/p/jnaerator/), and it contains the interfaces to the functions contained in lua.h, lauxlib.h, and lualib.h.
-The function names have not been modified, so they are prefixed with lua_* or luaL_.
-While this makes the method names uglier, it also keeps the learning curve as flat as possible.
+The function names have not been modified, so they remain prefixed with lua_* or luaL_.
+While this makes the method names uglier, it also keeps the API as simple as possible.

 jna-lua is intended to be small and simple, so it excludes some features found in other implementations.
 Specifically, jna-lua does not include a separate Lua